The Basics of Cost Savings

 Cost savings is a method in which you take action or implement a systematic strategy.
 Large companies have financial policies that ensure any purchase or investment they make is first run through a cost savings method.
 From an organizational perspective, this is typically done in a purchasing department, but if you are a small business owner, this means that you are the one to initiate the purchases and you need a strategy that effectively implements cost savings.

-The Difference Between Cost Savings and Cost Avoidance
+What is the Difference Between Cost Savings and Cost Avoidance

 Cost saving measures are actions that lower current spending, investment or debt levels, while cost avoidance measures are any actions that you avoid having now that will eventually cost in the future.
 Cost saving methods result in a tangible financial benefit for your organization.
 Some examples of cost saving measures include reduction of overtime hours, elimination of temporary labor employees, and negotiation of lower rental fees for either equipment or services.
 Cost avoidance measures, on the other hand, mean dodging necessary costs that will be then come back in the future.
 An example of this would be avoiding an oil change because you don’t want to pay, but in the end, it would result in the need to replace the engine.
 You avoid a cost but if you do, it can hurt you in the long run.